Websites and databases

 The GC Wealth Project - Director: Salvatore Morelli

-(*) I am responsible for designing and overseeing the backend data architecture
+(*) I am responsible for designing and overseeing the backend data architecture, as well as for web-design and data visualization tools.

 A project of the Stone Center at the City University of New York, aimed at expanding and consolidating access to the most up-to-date research and information on wealth, wealth inequalities, and wealth transfers and related tax policies, across countries and over time.